Comparison

 Medium

-macOS App Sandbox; on Windows/Linux a standard process.
+macOS App Sandbox; a standard process on Windows.

 Digital signatures